Dosa Recipe

 Crispy South Indian Dosa

 Dosa is a crispy, golden South Indian crepe made from a fermented batter of rice and urad dal.
-Perfect for breakfast, lunch, or dinner, it’s healthy, vegetarian, and delicious when served with South Indian coconut chutney and sambar.
+Perfect for breakfast, lunch, or dinner, it’s healthy, vegetarian, and delicious when served with coconut chutney and sambar.

 Prep Time 10 minutes